ahuber1/Hubble-Simulator-AWS-Version/README.md

 }
 ```

-The _collecting_, _storing_, and _receiving_ steps should then run based on these values, which will, in turn, give you the value of $N$ and $T$ for the Hubble simulation.
+The _collecting_, _storing_, and _receiving_ steps should then run based on these values, which will, in turn, give you the value of *N* and *T* for the Hubble simulation.

 #### Sending Data for Processing